itsghostchannel/my-x402-articles/README.md

-# X402 Drift: Blockchain-Powered Content Monetization Platform
+# x402 Articles: Blockchain-Powered Content Monetization

-A modern micropayment system built on Solana blockchain that enables content creators to monetize their articles through blockchain-based payments using the x402 HTTP payment protocol.
+A modern micropayment system built on the Solana blockchain that enables content creators to monetize their articles through blockchain-based payments using the x402 HTTP payment protocol.
+Readers and AI agents can now pay per article (from $0.01) with minimal fees, so creators keep nearly all revenue.

 ## 🌟 Overview

-**X402 Drift** is a comprehensive content management system (CMS) that combines traditional web technologies with cutting-edge blockchain payments.
+**X402 Articles** is a comprehensive content management system (CMS) that combines traditional web technologies with cutting-edge blockchain payments.
 It allows authors to publish premium content behind a paywall while providing readers with seamless access through Solana SPL token payments.

 ### Key Features